hongbo-miao/microsoft-graph-angular/README.md

 Use `npm start` or `ng serve` to run.
 Navigate to [http://localhost:4200/](http://localhost:4200/).

 ## How to create a project by yourself

 To create your app, you need get an App ID at [https://apps.dev.microsoft.com/](https://apps.dev.microsoft.com/).

 Configure the app with the permissions you need.
 Check **Allow Implicit Flow**.
 Update **Redirect URLs**.

 This demo needs `Contacts.Read`, `Files.ReadWrite` permissions.
 The Redirect URLs are `http://localhost:4200`, `http://localhost:4200/home`.

-These info are set up in the [config file](https://github.com/Hongbo-Miao/microsoft-graph-angular/blob/master/src/app/shared/configs.ts).
+Some of these info also need to be set up in the app [config file](https://github.com/Hongbo-Miao/microsoft-graph-angular/blob/master/src/app/shared/configs.ts).

 ## Learn More